andre-e-rosa/aws-glue-studio-demo/contents/pre-requirements.md

 ```bash
 ./deploy-demo.sh
 ```

+The content of this script can be visualized in [this link](/scripts/bash/deploy-demo.sh).

 4. When the deployment finishes, an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) stack is created.
 Open this service in the first browser tab with the **AWS Management Console** already opened:
 ![AWS CloudFormation open](/assets/images/07-aws-cloudformation-open.png)
 5. Select the stack named **aws-glue-studio-demo**.
 Then, select the ***Outputs*** tab.
 Take note of all these parameters, as they will be used throughout the *Demo*: